PaleBlueApps/pale-blue-spring-admin/README.md

 Once the example project runs, go to your web browser and navigate to `http://localhost:8080/admin` to access the admin UI.

 > [!NOTE]
-> If you want to update the sample `data.sql` file, that will require deletion of `app.db` file inside `example/data` directory before re-running the project.
+> If you encounter an error `Caused by: org.sqlite.SQLiteException: [SQLITE_CONSTRAINT_PRIMARYKEY] A PRIMARY KEY constraint failed (UNIQUE constraint failed: users.id)` when running the app, navigate to `example/data` directory and delete the `app.db` file.
+Then run the app again.